 Enneagram tests are some of the most popular types of personality tests out there.
-They sound a bit complicated – with nine Enneagram personality types, but we’ll show you how you can easily create your own accurate and insightful Enneagram personality test with Riddle’s quiz maker.
+They sound a bit complicated – with nine Enneagram personality types, but we’ll show you how you can easily create your own accurate and insightful Enneagram personality test with Riddle’s online quiz maker.

 Before we dive in, you might note that the Enneagram test shares a lot with another popular personality test concept called the OCEAN model.

 The main difference is that the Enneagram returns personality ‘types’ – like the Challenger or the Achiever.
 The OCEAN test returns scores based on individual personality traits – like ‘Openness to experience’ or ‘Conscientiousness’.
 So, as very rough comparison – the Enneagram gives a complete picture, while OCEAN breaks this into five smaller results.

 The classic Enneagram personality test – the meaning behind the name

 So all you trivia buffs will love learning this – an enneagram is the term for a nine-sided star polygon.

 (While we’re on the topic – you might know an eight-sided polygon is an octagon, but did you know an eleven-sided one is an hendecagon?)

 Right, back to more serious topics.
 This is the symbol used for the Enneagram personality test – since there are 9 core personality traits to this model.

 What are the 9 Enneagram types?